-BILL ANALYSIS: This Part would combine EWIP and CTEGEP into one program (Combined Program) and specify that charter schools are eligible for the grants.
-The Commission would continue to collaborate with the Foundation but would publish the combined report on the EWIP and CETGEP on its own.
+BILL ANALYSIS: This Part would combine EWIP and CTEGEP into one program (Combined Program) and the Commission would continue to collaborate with the Foundation but would publish the combined report on the EWIP and CETGEP on its own.
 The Commission would award grants for the Combined Program by determining the needs of the State and dividing the grants between innovation grants and grants for grade expansion for career and technical education.